voxpupuli/puppet-icinga2/README.md

 The service groups this service belongs to.

 ##### `vars`
-A dictionary containing custom attributes that are specific to this service.
+A dictionary containing custom attributes that are specific to this service, a string to do operations on this dictionary or an array for multiple use of custom attributes.

 ##### `check_command`
 The name of the check command.